nlepage/go-wasm-http-talk/slides.md

 ```

 Notes:
-- Luckily for us, the `syscall/js` package has `CopyBytesToGo()` function for that.
+- Luckily for us, the `syscall/js` package has a `CopyBytesToGo()` function just for that.
-- It takes a bytes slice as destination, and a reference to a Javascript typed array of unsigned integers (`Uint8Array`) as source.
+- It takes a bytes slice as destination, and a reference to a Javascript typed array of unsigned 8 bit integers as source.
 - So this is OK, with just a few more plumbing we should be able to copy the body content from Javascript to Go.

 ---